sanderk92/spring-kotlin-template/README.md

-# Youtil server
+# Kotlin Spring Template
-REST API for the Youtil application
+A template application for a rest api in Kotlin with Spring

 ## Running locally
 To run this application for development, run it in the `local` profile.
 In this profile, everything is stored locally